 The risk factors for glue ear are the same as for ear infections.

 What are the signs and symptoms of glue ear?

-Children with glue ear are not unwell and may have few symptoms other than hearing loss - the most important symptom.
-Often, glue ear is only found when your child is being examined for something completely different.
+Children with glue ear are not usually unwell.
+Their only symptom may be hearing loss.
+Your child may fail a hearing test.
+Or, your doctor may discover glue ear when they are checking your child for another reason.
 It is always a good idea for you to make sure your family doctor checks your children's ears at every opportunity.

-The extent of hearing loss in children with glue ear can vary but the average hearing loss is similar to trying to hear with ear plugs in place.
-Sounds are muffled.
+The amount of hearing loss in children with glue ear varies.
+For your child, it can be like trying to hear with ear plugs in place - sounds are muffled.

 Reduced hearing may cause behaviour problems such as a lack of concentration or attention.
 Children may feel irritable if they keep missing out on what others are saying.
 Problems with speech and language development could be a sign of glue ear.

 Although the fluid does not usually cause pain, parents often say their child doesn't sleep well.

 Your doctor will talk with you about what's happening with your child.

 They will look into your child's ears with an otoscope.
 An otoscope is a small powerful light with a magnifying lens.